 The breadth of our experience and our client successes have drawn numerous accolades for both the group and its lawyers from leading publications such as Law360, Legal 500 USA, Chambers USA, The National Law Journal and Best Lawyers.
-We were honored by Law360 as a “Benefits Practice Group of the Year” in 2019 and 2020.
-Our lawyers were also recognized in 2021 in Band 1 for ERISA Litigation by Chambers USA, as a 2021 Law360 MVP, a 2020 Hall of Fame for ERISA Litigation by Legal 500 USA, a 2020 Law360 MVP and Rising Star and as a 2019 “Lawyer of the Year” by Best Lawyers in the category of ERISA Litigation.
+We were named by Law360 as a “Benefits Practice Group of the Year” four years in a row (2019-2022).
+Our lawyers were also recognized in Band 1 for ERISA Litigation by Chambers USA (2021-2022), as a a 2022 & 2020 Law360 MVP, a Hall of Fame for ERISA Litigation by Legal 500 USA, and as a 2019 “Lawyer of the Year” by Best Lawyers in the category of ERISA Litigation.
 Additionally, one of our partners was recently named an Employment Law Trailblazer by The National Law Journal, which recognizes lawyers who “continue to make their mark in various aspects of legal work in the areas of employment law.”